|Credit Building Rating:||3.7 / 5|

 - You don’t plan to carry a balance from month to month.

-How to use the Secured Mastercard from Capital One:
+How to use the Capital One Platinum Secured Credit Card:

 - Make all payments on time to avoid incurring penalty fees (not to mention a hit to your credit report).
 Consider signing up for autopay so you don’t forget.
 Making timely payments is one of the best ways to establish a healthy credit history.